amluto/pylutron_integration/packages/lutron-integration/README.md

 (Lots more to write here)

-pylutron_integration is fully async and very strongly respects the idea of structured concurrency: it does not create tasks at all.
+lutron_integration is fully async and very strongly respects the idea of structured concurrency: it does not create tasks at all.
 If you want the library do so something, you call it.
 If you are not actively calling it, it does nothing!